 Learning activities:

-Introduce Founda course to students.
-Watch ‘It's business time’ video.
-Video gives a brief overview of outcomes of course (highlights the making money part), entrepreneur journey and 21st C skills learned.
+Introduce the Founda course to students.
+Watch the 'It's business time' video.
+The video gives a brief overview of the outcomes of the course (highlights the making money part), the entrepreneur journey, and 21st-century skills learned.
 Check out past businesses through the course to inspire.
 10mins

-Students research the 10 richest people in Australia.
+Students research the ten richest people in Australia.
 Complete Who, What, Worth.
-Discuss findings -this gets students ‘thinking bigger’.
+Discuss findings -this gets students thinking bigger.
 Ask them to imagine seeing themselves on the list.
-This is the purpose of Founda - to instill the skills and innovation needed to join this list!
+The purpose of Founda is to instill the skills and innovation needed to join this list!
 10min

-Now define ideation.
+Now, define ideation.
 Brainstorm.
-Then get definition -
+Then, get the definition -

-Define the difference between a product and a providing a service.
+Define the difference between a product and providing a service.

 Go through the business types - DTC (direct to consumer)